 Part II: Diversity

-Chapter 7 – Racism, Representation and the Sports Media
+Chapter 7 – Racism, Representation and Sports Journalism

-Chapter 8 – Female Sports Journalists and Coverage of Women’s Sport
+Chapter 8 – Coverage of Women’s Sport and Female Sports Journalists

 Chapter 9 – LGBT, Disability Sport and Inclusive Sports Journalism